Nanofus/novel.js/DOCUMENTATION.md

 - `soundSettings`:
   - `soundVolume` - A float between 0 and 1.
 The volume of all sound effects.
   - `musicVolume` - A float between 0 and 1.
 The music's volume.
   - `defaultClickSound` - A sound's name.
 If defined, this sound is played when clicking any choice.
+You can set multiple random options by using the [format for probabilities](#format-for-probabilities).
   - `defaultScrollSound` - A sound's name.
 The default scrolling sound.
 If not defined, no sound is played.
+You can set multiple random options by using the [format for probabilities](#format-for-probabilities).

 ### Sounds